On April 14, 2011, Gov. Chris Gregoire signed into law the Foreclosure Fairness Act of 2011.

 What is foreclosure mediation?

-Mediation is a process where the mediator helps the homeowner and the lender reach a fair, voluntary, and negotiated agreement.
+Mediation is a process where a neutral third party (the mediator) helps the homeowner and the lender reach a fair, voluntary, and negotiated agreement whenever possible.
 Foreclosure mediation programs have proven effective in reducing foreclosures in other states.

 Who is eligible to participate in the Foreclosure Fairness Act Mediation Program?

-Homeowners who received a Notice of Default on or before July 22, 2011 and their house has not yet been sold at foreclosure sale.
-Homeowners that received a Notice of Default after July 22, 2011 are eligible for referral to mediation until 20 days after the date a notice of sale has been recorded.
+Homeowners may be eligible for mediation if they received a Notice of Default from their lender and lived in the home when the foreclosure process started.
+Homeowners who received a Notice of Default on or before July 22, 2011, are eligible to be referred to mediation up to one day prior to the date of their scheduled trustee sale.
+Homeowners who received a Notice of Default after July 22, 2011, are eligible to be referred to mediation until 20 days after the date a notice of trustee sale has been recorded at the county where the property is located.

-All lenders or beneficiaries are covered by the mediation requirement, except financial institutions that have conducted less than 250 foreclosure sales during the preceding calendar year.
+All lenders (or “beneficiaries”) are covered by the mediation requirement, except financial institutions that have conducted less than 250 foreclosure sales during the preceding calendar year and claimed their exemption status to Department of Commerce .

 How do I request mediation?